code4it-dev/c4it-hugo/content/article/2025/117-httplogging/index.md

 });
 ```

-Having Seq ready to use in my .NET application, I can see the log messages appear in the log list:
+Now, whenever I call the GET endpoint, I can see the related log messages appear in Seq:

 ![Custom log messages](custom-log-messages-on-seq.png)

 But sometimes it's not enough.
-I want more, and I want it automatic!
+I want more details, and I want them to be applied everywhere!

-## Descrizione HTTP logging
+## How to add Http Logging to an ASP.NET application

 HTTP Logging is a way of logging most of the details of the incoming HTTP operations, tracking both the requests and the resposes.